-Mr. McCallister is the only Named Executive Officer having an arrangement in place with the Company that provides for a "tax gross up" payment, and even then only in the context of a Change in Control.
-In the event of a Change in Control, the Company will pay Mr. McCallister's excise taxes due under Section 280G of the Internal Revenue Code. if any, with respect to payments made to him for such a Change in Control.
-If Mr. McCallister opted to surrender for cancellation all of his vested and unvested options for the Adjusted Fair Market Value of a share of Company stock during the 90 day period ending on the date of a Change in Control, as described in footnote 3 above, then the related tax gross up amount, based on an assumed value of \$67.81, would be \$9,373,422.
+At December 31, 2007, Mr. McCallister was the only Named Executive Officer having an arrangement in place with the Company that provides for a "tax gross up" payment, and even then only in the context of a Change in Control.
+In the event of a Change in Control, the Company will pay Mr. McCallister's excise taxes due under Section 280G of the Internal Revenue Code, if any, with respect to payments made to him for such a Change in Control.
+At December 31, 2007, there would be no tax gross-up payment due Mr. McCallister because the amount paid to him upon a Change in Control would not exceed the triggering threshold under Section 280G of the Internal Revenue Code.